samsquire/ideas4/README.md

  * The `int main(String[] argv)` file is useful.
  * Request handler methods are useful.
  * The classes where one component is driven by the context of another component is useful.
 Such as if you were modifying a database system, you would want to find the code that drives the physical data storage from the logical storage.
- * For a compiler, I would want obvious frontend, backend, middle end, optimisation, end areas of code.
+ * For a compiler, I would want obvious frontend, backend, middle end, optimisation, codegen areas of code.

 What I really want is a tree that gives a list of areas of the software and allows their behaviour to be changed, a bit like an elegant GUI that was designed to edit the software.